-Culverts damaged by construction activities throughout the Facility ROW will be repaired in accordance with the sequence provided on Sheet C-631 on Segment 8 Plans and Profile Drawings in Appendix C.
+No culverts are proposed to be modified by CHPE construction.
+Culverts damaged by construction activities throughout the Facility ROW will be repaired in accordance with the sequence provided on Sheet C-631 of the Plan and Profile Drawings in Appendix C.

-Appendix R identifies all the culverts present within Segment 8 of the Project and their approximate locations.
+Appendix R identifies all the culverts present within Segment 3 and their approximate locations.

 Any temporary culverts that will be installed as identified on the Plan and Profile Drawings (Appendix C) will be designed and installed to withstand two-year flood events (BMP Document Section 18.3).
+See Appendix G1 Temporary Drainage Culvert Report for more details.

-4.13 BLASTING/ ROCK REMOVAL
+4.13 ROCK REMOVAL